pedro-teles-fonseca/inspect/README.md

 #> [1] "heads" "heads" "heads" "tails" "heads"
 ```

-This results in a tidier function body since the validation tasks are
+This results in a tidier function body since the validation of `bias` is
 abstracted away from the body of the function.

-As another example, imagine we want to implement equation 4 from Berger
+Now imagine we want to implement equation 4 from Berger and Delampady
-and Delampady (1987), a formula that updates prior probabilities to
+(1987), a formula that calculates posterior probabilities using prior
-posterior probabilities using Bayes factors as input.
-In this case we
+probabilities and Bayes factors as input.
+In this case we need to
-need to validate a vector of Bayes factors, lets call it `bf`, and a
+validate a vector of Bayes factors, lets call it `bf`, and a vector of
-vector of prior probabilities, lets call it `prior_prob`.
-Since `bf` is
+prior probabilities, lets call it `prior_prob`.
+Since `bf` is expected
-expected to contain valid Bayes factor values, we need to ensure that
+to contain valid Bayes factor values, we need to ensure that only
-only non-null, non-empty numeric vectors containing only non-negative
+non-empty numeric vectors, containing only non-negative values, are
-values are accepted.
-Since `prior_prob` is a vector of probabilities, we
+accepted.
+Since `prior_prob` is a vector of probabilities, we need to
-need to check if it is a non-null, non-empty numeric vector containing
+check if it is a non-empty numeric vector containing only values between
-only values between 0 and 1.
-This results in a quite verbose funtion
+0 and 1.
+Since we are now validating two inputs, the function body would
-body:
+be even more verbose than in the `flip_coins()` example:

 ``` r
 bfactor_to_prob <- function(bf, prior_prob = .5) {